-The University of South Alabama College of Medicine is pleased to grant a number of scholarships and awards based on academic performance and financial need.
+The College of Medicine is pleased to grant a number of scholarships and awards based on academic performance and financial need.
 Other foundation-based scholarships are available by independent application based on selective criteria including diversity, community residence, and a commitment to primary care practice in underserved communities.
 More information regarding these opportunities is available through the College of Medicine Office of Admissions.